talk2viren/umermansoor.github.io/_posts/2019-04-12-what-are-containers-a-simple-guide-to-containerization-and-how-docker-works.md

 This might sound familiar.
 The concept is similar to *virtual machines*.
 But there’s a a key difference: containers use a very different, light-weight technique to achieve resource isolation.
 The technique used by containers *exploits* features of the underlying Linux kernel* as opposed to [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) based approach taken by virtual machines.
 In other words, containers call Linux commands to allocate and isolate a set of resources and then runs your application in this space.
 Let’s take a quick look at two such features:

-##### 1. Namespaces
+##### 1. namespaces
-I’m over simplifying but [Linux namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html), essentially allow users to isolate resources like CPU, between independent processes.
+I’m over simplifying but [Linux namespaces](http://man7.org/linux/man-pages/man7/namespaces.7.html) basically allow users to isolate resources like CPU, between independent processes.
 A process’s access and visibility are limited to its namespace.
 So users can run processes in one namespace without ever having to worry about conflicting with processes running inside another namespace.
 Processes can even have the same PID on the same machine within different containers.
 Likewise, applications in two different containers can use port 80 without conflicting with each other.

 ##### 2. cgroups
 [croups](http://man7.org/linux/man-pages/man7/cgroups.7.html) allow putting *limits and constraints* on resources.
 For example, you can create a namespace and limit available memory for processes inside it to 1 GB on a machine that has say 16 GB of memory available.